stvkoch/graphqlizejs/README.md

 ## Middlewares Resolvers

 Middleware is the way to add some control over the model resolvers.
-You can add middlewares receiving the next resolver and returning the function with same assignature found in apollo server resolvers (root/parent, args, context, info) arguments.
+You can add middlewares receiving the next resolver and returning the function with the same signature found in apollo server resolvers (root/parent, args, context, info) arguments.

 Defining middleware: